shi1017/Code_Path/README.md

 The following **optional** features are implemented:

-* [Yes,but I am using the realm database] Persist the todo items [into SQLite](http://guides.codepath.com/android/Persisting-Data-to-the-Device#sqlite) instead of a text file
+* [Yes] Persist the todo items [into SQLite](http://guides.codepath.com/android/Persisting-Data-to-the-Device#sqlite) instead of a text file
 * [Yes] Improve style of the todo items in the list [using a custom adapter](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView)
 * [Yes] Add support for completion due dates for todo items (and display within listview item)
 * [No] Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of new Activity for editing items
-* [Yes,but I am using the recycleView item instead] Add support for selecting the priority of each todo item (and display in listview item)
+* [Yes] Add support for selecting the priority of each todo item (and display in listview item)
 * [Yes] Tweak the style improving the UI / UX, play with colors, images or backgrounds

 The following **additional** features are implemented:

-* [I used two fragments in an Activity, and let these two fragments comunicating to each other:Once you click the item on the recycleView on the left, the inforamtion will pop out on the right,but One thing I am still working on is to try to make a change of the item,and click the Edit Button, the RecyleView would imedietly changed as well ] List anything else that you can get done to improve the app functionality!
+* I used two fragments in an Activity, and let these two fragments comunicating to each other:
+Once you click the item on the recycleView on the left, the inforamtion will pop out on the right.

+The thing I am still working on is to try to make a change of the item,and click the Edit Button, the RecyleView would imedietly changed as well.

 ## Video Walkthrough